 We begin on the Route File Management window of the eiConsole, where we have one route in our Route Overview grid.

 We double click to open this in the eiConsole’s Main Route screen.
 Here we see one Source System that will be producing our ASC X12 transaction, and two Target Systems.
 One is expecting a proprietary Fixed-Width file format, and a second looking for an XML file.
 The developer or business analyst when configuring the interface moves stage by stage from left to right configuring each piece in turn.

 We always begin with the Listener that handled the connectivity to the Source System.
 The eiConsole supports a wide variety of Listener types.
 In this case we’re pulling data from a Directory.

 And we’ve configured how often to look in that Directory and what Directory to poll.

 After the data is accepted we move along to the Source Transformation.
 In the eiConsole we always treat data as XML for logical mapping purposes.
 To do this with an ASC X12 transaction, we first need to convert it using a Transformation Module.
-Since EDI is typically a specialized version of a Delimited or Fixed-Width file, we choose the Delimited and Fixed-Width File Transformation Module.
+So we choose the EDI module from the drop down menu.

 The Routing stage allows us to describe Routing Rules that determine which Target or set of Targets the Source data should be sent to.
 In this case we have the All Targets Routing Module selected, meaning that both Target Systems will receive every transaction that flows in from the Source.